Treviglio: Canals, ditches, and wells

 The territory is intersected by multiple ditches, one of which, derived from the Brembo River, skirts the historic center via the Mulina canal along Via Cavallotti.
 Since medieval times, this canal supplied water to the moat of the village, located beneath the inner ring road.
 Historical models in the civic museum show that the moat originally consisted of three smaller channels, later merged into a single one.
 The moat's covering began in the 19th century and was completed in the first half of the 20th century.

 From a hydrogeological perspective, while the area does not exhibit severe signs of soil degradation, it remains partially at risk of flooding.

 The municipality also has four wells for water supply: three near the historic center with depths of 132.5, 67, and 76 meters, and one near the frazione of Castel Cerreto at 48 meters.
 Additionally, two wells for hydrocarbon exploration, with depths of 850 and .5 meters, are located in the northern part of the territory.

 Seismology

 From a seismic perspective, Treviglio has a low and uniformly distributed seismic risk.
 It is classified as Zone 3 (low seismicity) by the Protezione Civile.

 Climate

 Treviglio's climate is characterized by hot summers and cold winters, often accompanied by fog and one or more snowfalls annually.
 Autumn and spring bring extended periods of rain.

 Like the rest of the Po Valley, Treviglio experiences minimal wind activity at ground level due to the region's geographical configuration.
 Wind speeds typically remain below 0.5 m/s, decreasing further in winter.

 According to the Italian climate classification system, Treviglio is in Zone E with 2,237 DD.

 The climate is monitored by the local Protezione Civile's weather station.

-Etymology

-The name Treviglio derives from Trevillae, referring to three rural communities that merged for defensive purposes.
-Portoli, Pisgnano, and Cusarola united to form a fortified center called Trivillium.

-The village's prosperity was later denoted by the addition of the term Grassum.

-A less likely theory suggests the name comes from the Latin Trivium, meaning a crossroads of three roads, known as a trivium.
-This hypothesis is plausible, as the original castrum vetus (old fort) was built at the intersection of three roads leading to the three original settlements.

-Throughout history, the city has been known by various names, including Trivilio, Trevì, Trevino, and Trevilio, before ultimately adopting Treviglio as its official name.